SigOiry/Micasense_Processing/README.md

 The function `vignette_map()` takes a `spatRaster` object or the path to a TIFF file as input and outputs the vignetting map of this image :

+The output of `vignette_map()` should give something looking the plot on the left :

+To correct the original image, we simply need to multiply the image by the vignetting map.
+While it may not be immediately obvious, in the plot below, the corners of the corrected images (right) are brighter than those of the raw image (left).

 <details>
 <summary>Code</summary>